Welcome to 2030. We’ve unclouded the cloud. Everything went just right. We’ve achieved full data ownership.

 - Problem 4: The “decentralized movement” is distracted by the blockchain.

 - The decentralized movement / web3 started out, inspired with the blockchain.
 The idea of decentralized digital ownership came up.
 NFTs were the hype for some time.

 - Projects around “decentralized apps” were started, apps that would “live” on some blockchain, enabling “trustless access”, and finally – maybe – data ownership.

 - The idea was interesting, but mixing decentralization ideas with blockchain technology created a complex mess.
-The problem remains: blockchains don’t naturally solve data ownership.
+The problem remained: blockchains don’t naturally solve data ownership.
 Instead they create new, very hard problems.

-- Highly trained engineers are becoming distracted, working to solve these problems, with good intentions.
+- Highly trained engineers have become distracted, working to solve these problems, with idealistic goals, with good intentions.
 But ultimately, data ownership isn’t achieved through blockchain technologies.